 The BRRD has been transposed into Dutch law pursuant to the Act implementing the European framework for the recovery and resolution of banks and investment firms (Implementatiewet Europees kader voor herstel en afwikkeling van banken en beleggingsondernemingen), which entered into force on 26 November 2015.
 BNG Bank is subject to the BRRD as implemented in Dutch law.
 On 7 June 2019, the BRRD was amended with effect from 27 June 2019 by a further directive ("BRRD II") as part of the EU Banking Reforms in order to implement, amongst other things, the TLAC standard by adapting the existing regime relating to MREL.
 BRRD II must be transposed into national law no later than 28 December 2020 with national regulators having until 1 January 2024 at the latest to impose full MREL requirements on firms.
+Currently, BRRD II has not yet been transposed into Dutch law.

 The SRM Regulation applies to banks subject to the single supervisory mechanism ("SSM") pursuant to Council Regulation (EU) No 1024/2013 and Regulation (EU) No 1022/2013, such as BNG Bank, and provides for a single resolution framework ("SRM") in respect of such banks.
 This includes both significant and less significant banks.
-The SRM Regulation has been fully applicable since 1 January 2016 and prevails over the implementation in national law of the BRRD where it concerns the resolution Board ("SRB"), which will be responsible for the effective and consistent functioning of the SRM.
+The SRM Regulation has been fully applicable since 1 January 2016 and prevails over the implementation in national law of the BRRD where it concerns the resolution of such banks.
+The SRM Regulation also provides for the establishment of a European Single Resolution Board ("SRB"), which will be responsible for the effective and consistent functioning of the SRM.
 The SRB acts as the competent resolution authority for (inter alia) significant banks under the SSM, such as BNG Bank, and is in that capacity responsible for adopting resolution decisions in respect of such banks.